Project Mercury: Astronauts

 NASA announced the following seven astronauts – known as the Mercury Seven – on April 9, 1959:

 Alan Shepard became the first American in space by making a suborbital flight on May 5, 1961.
 Mercury-Redstone 3, Shepard's 15 minute and 28 second flight of the Freedom 7 capsule demonstrated the ability to withstand the high g-forces of launch and atmospheric re-entry.
 Shepard later went on to fly in the Apollo program and became the only Mercury astronaut to walk on the Moon on Apollo 14.

 Gus Grissom became the second American in space on Mercury-Redstone 4 on July 21, 1961.
 After the splashdown of Liberty Bell 7, the side hatch opened and caused the capsule to sink although Grissom was able to be safely recovered.
-His flight also gave NASA the confidence to move onto orbital flights.
+His flight also gave NASA the confidence to move on to orbital flights.
 Grissom went on to participate in the Gemini and Apollo programs, but died in January 1967 during a pre-launch test for Apollo 1.

 John Glenn became the first American to orbit the Earth on Mercury-Atlas 6 February 20, 1962.
 During the flight, the spacecraft Friendship 7 experienced issues with its automatic control system but Glenn was able to manually control the spacecraft's attitude.
 He quit NASA in 1964, when he came to the conclusion that he likely would not be selected for any Apollo missions, and was later elected to the US Senate, serving from 1974 to 1999.
 During his tenure, he returned to space in 1998 as a Payload Specialist aboard STS-95.

 Scott Carpenter was the second astronaut in orbit and flew on Mercury-Atlas 7 on May 24, 1962.
 The spaceflight was essentially a repeat of Mercury-Atlas 6, but a targeting error during re-entry took Aurora 7 250 miles (400 km) off-course, delaying recovery.
 Afterwards, he joined the Navy's "Man in the Sea" program and is the only American to be both an astronaut and an aquanaut.
 Carpenter's Mercury flight was his only trip into space.